EAN-13 Barcode: Complete Guide to International Retail Standards

 Product Code (varies): The manufacturer assigns these digits to individual products.
 Combined with the company prefix, these must total 12 digits before the check digit.

 Check Digit (1 digit): The final digit is calculated using a modulo 10 algorithm based on the previous 12 digits.
-This allows scanners to detect errors and ensure data integrity during the scanning process.
+This lets scanners detect errors and confirm data integrity during the scanning process.

 The barcode itself uses a combination of different encoding patterns.
-The left half of the barcode uses two different encoding schemes (odd and even parity), while the right half uses a third scheme.
-This asymmetry helps scanners determine the orientation of the barcode, allowing products to be scanned from either direction.
+The left half uses two different encoding schemes (odd and even parity), while the right half uses a third scheme.
+This asymmetry helps scanners figure out the orientation of the barcode, so products can be scanned from either direction.

 How EAN-13 Encoding Works